 Yale Security partners with the Yale Police Department by patrolling parking facilities, pedestrian areas, and buildings using marked vehicles, bicycles, three-wheeled Segways, and foot patrols.
-Security officers are also available to assist with lockouts, perform walking escorts, and provide safe rides.
+Security officers are also available to assist with lockouts and perform walking escorts.
+Safe Rides can be accessed from 6 p.m. to 6 a.m. via the LiveSafe app or by calling Yale Transit at 203.432.6330.

 Yale Security can be reached twenty-four hours a day, seven days a week, by calling 203.785.5555.
-For additional information regarding public safety at Yale, or to request additional security services for special events, please visit our website at http://publicsafety.yale.edu.
+For additional information regarding public safety at Yale, or to request additional security services for special events, please visit our website at http:// publicsafety.yale.edu.
 And please be sure to download the Yale LiveSafe app onto your smartphone.
 It's a great tool and a great resource.